This page is to explain the rules of Mao, the card game. (If you're looking for the Chairman instead, he's over here.)

-Mao is a card game for 3 or more players.
+- Mao is a card game for 3 or more players.
 The more players the better - 6 is a good number.
-It is possible to play with 2 players, but this might not be so interesting.
+(It is possible to play with 2 players, but this might not be so interesting).

-All players have a hand of cards.
+- All players have a hand of cards.
 There is no limit to the number of cards one may have in their hand.

-The penalty is always having to take a single card from the stack into one's hand, except for the special Mao penalty below, which is three cards.
+- The penalty is always having to take a single card from the stack into one's hand, except for the special Mao penalty below, which is three cards.

-- By 'wrongly', we mean that the player has called a penalty for a rule that has not, in fact, been broken - for example, saying 'bad card' when the person has actually played a valid card.
+- By 'wrongly', we mean that the player has called a penalty for a rule that has not, in fact, been broken - for example, saying "bad card" when the person has actually played a valid card.

-Saying 'Mao' at any point during the game except in the one instance when it is required, results in a three-card penalty (often with the call 'taking the name of the great Chinese leader in vain').
-Calling someone on "saying Mao" or "forgetting to say Mao" also breaks this rule, and is a good way to earn yourself 3 penalty cards.
+- Saying "Mao" at any point during the game except in the one instance when it is required, results in a three-card penalty (often with the call "taking the name of the great Chinese leader in vain", to avoid the call itself breaking the rule).
 This is the only situation where a penalty is more than a single card.

-Explaining any rule of the game is against the rules, and may result in a penalty (with the call 'Explaining the rules').
-Generous players will sometimes knowingly explain a rule to someone who is having trouble, and take the penalty.
+- Explaining any rule of the game is against the rules, and may result in a penalty (with the call "Explaining the rules").
+Generous players will sometimes knowingly explain a rule to someone who is having trouble, and take the penalty themselves.

-- The most common reasons for a point of order call are to ask who called the suit first, to answer the door, or to use the bathroom.
-Usually you are allowed to speak more freely during a point of order, though some rules may still be enforced (e.g., you still won't be allowed to openly discuss the rules).
+- The most common reasons for a Point of Order call are to ask who called the suit first, to answer the door, or to use the bathroom.
+Usually you are allowed to speak more freely during a Point of Order, though some rules may still be enforced (e.g. you still won't be allowed to openly discuss the rules).

 - Players should not show each other their card hands, although there is usually no rule against it.

 Beginning the game

-All the cards are shuffled and put face down in a single stack (or pile, if there's too many cards to arrange neatly).
+- All the cards are shuffled and put face down in a single stack (or pile, if there's too many cards to arrange neatly).

 - If the cards are being dealt, it might be illegal for players to pick them up before dealing has finished.

-An alternate introduction: "The game of Mao has begun; no talking."
+- An alternate introduction: "The game of Mao has begun; no talking."

 - A single card is taken from the stack by the dealer and placed face-up, to begin the pile onto which players will be playing their cards.

-A player, probably the player to the left or right of the dealer, goes first.
+- A player, probably the player to the left or right of the dealer, goes first.
 Often the dealer will declare which player it is.